 U.S. passport holders must obtain a tourist visa for entry into Indonesia, which can be purchased upon arrival in any Indonesian airport for $25-$50 cash.
 Please consult the Indonesian Embassy or your Education Abroad Advisor for more information about this.
 Non-U.S. passport holding students should pay careful attention to the amount of time required to obtain a travel-visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
 Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended travel dates.
 Please see the UK Education Abroad Health & Safety website for more information.

 All students will participate in UK pre-departure orientation activities.
 Students will often participate in orientation activities upon arrival in the host country as well.
 In addition to pre-departure orientations, students will have access to on-going orientation resources during and after their program to maximize the intercultural and intellectual learning potential at each phase of the education abroad experience.
 Students are strongly encouraged to independently research their host country.
 Participants should consider the history, current politics, social media outlets, tourism boards, etc.

 For More Information

-- Dr. Krista Jacobsen, faculty member in the College of Agriculture (Sustainable Agriculture & Horticulture) at the University of Kentucky, firstname.lastname@example.org.
+Dr. Krista Jacobsen, faculty member in the Department of Horticulture at the University of Kentucky, firstname.lastname@example.org.
 Dr. Jacobsen will be directing the program.